Polymath-Saksh/Polymath-Saksh.github.io-V1/README.md

 This project is licensed under the MIT License.
 For details, refer to the [LICENSE.md](LICENSE.md) file.

-Code snippets from Bootstrap are used in this project.
-The license for Bootstrap can be found in the [LICENSE-BOOTSTRAP.md](LICENSE-BOOTSTRAP.md) file.
+Code snippets from Bootstrap are used in this project.The respective owners hold the responsibility for their trademarks.

 ## Contact Information